RHE/PSHE

 Impact

-By the time pupils leave St Chad’s, they will have developed the knowledge, skills and confidence needed to make positive choices about their health, relationships and wellbeing.
+By the time pupils leave St Chad’s, they are well prepared for secondary school.
+They have developed the knowledge, confidence and personal skills needed to make informed choices, build healthy relationships and contribute positively to society.